The Starry Night, 263

 400mm F2.8, 147x15s, ISO 3200, no tracking.

 08/26/2024 part two.
 Oh, hey.
-Only I need to know this, but the best way for me to remember it is to write it down here: the electronics for the A-P mount are boxed up and tucked into a Craftsman tool bag so that they can safely ride with a counterweight and counterweight extension.
+Only I need to know this, but the best way for me to remember it is to write it down here: the electronics for the A-P mount are boxed up and tucked into a Craftsman tool bag so that they can safely ride with a counterweight and counterweight extension in the old Slingback camera case.
 There's a spare USB3 cable in there, too, just in case.
-I've been cleaning, rearranging, reorganizing, and as we all know, that is an invitation to frustration and to chaos.
-The 7nm h-a filter I use as a really good IR rejection filter in the solar kit is in a plastic case in the fancy tool chest o'drawers with other filters and eyepieces where the damn 12mm Nagler is supposed to be but is not [still hunting].
+I mention this so that the next time I get to cleaning, rearranging, reorganizing, etc, I might reduce the inevitable frustration and to chaos.
+On a similar note: the 7nm h-a filter I use as a really good IR rejection filter in the solar kit is in a plastic case in the fancy tool chest o'drawers with other filters and eyepieces where the damn 12mm Nagler is supposed to be but is not [still hunting].
+A really good IR/UV rejection filter is in the solar kit in its place ($30 at risk in the concentrated sunlight rather than $175).

 9/01/2024.
 Russel Cronan's "BlurXterminator" was impressive in its first iteration, but I didn't pull the trigger.
-After seeing some examples of what the second coming can do and seeing that the 400mm Nikkor is immensely capable though challenging to focus and can show some odd star shapes, registering a copy became a no-brainer.
+After seeing some examples of what the second coming can do and seeing that the 400mm Nikkor is both immensely capable and immensely challenging to focus and that a small focus error can and will produce some odd star shapes, registering a copy became a no-brainer.
 Holy shit this is good stuff!
 Most examples may not be gobsmacking at web resolution, but once the parms are adjusted to the source material (took a dozen experiments, still refinining), the results at full resolution and anything close to it are simply astonishing.
 For the moment, these are the settings I'm using:

 Sharpen Stars: 0.38